 In today’s time, many people have resorted to meditation to reduce stress and gain vitality.
 Many of them often report the experience had served them beyond these initially sought purposes.
 Meditation has helped them to reach an elevated state of inner-peace and connect with their inner-being and soul.
 Many say, although they are not entirely sure when but somewhere along while practicing meditation their spiritual discovery and journey were initiated.
-This shouldn’t come as a surprise as from ancient times across many cultures and religions, meditation has been the core segway of leading people towards spiritual growth and awakening.
+This shouldn’t come as a surprise as from ancient times across many cultures and religions, meditation has been the core segway of leading people towards spiritual awakening and growth.

 1. Empowers mindfulness